Skip to main content

 Envio Cover Photo

-In this article, we unpack the implications of chain re-organizations on consuming and aggregating data, considerations in a multichain chain environment, and how we can design for this.
+In this article, we unpack the implications of chain reorganizations on consuming and aggregating onchain data, considerations in a multichain environment, and how to design for them.

-We assume you have a strong understanding of what a chain reorganization is but if you want to brush up, skip to the bottom here.
+We assume you have a strong understanding of what a chain reorganization is.
+If you want a refresher, skip to the bottom.

-Note: Handling reorgs is only important if you’re indexing at the head, or handling data within the range of the head and the network's finalized block.
+Note: Handling reorgs is only important if you are indexing at the head, or handling data within the range of the head and the network's finalized block.

-Practically speaking we need to perform some form of aggregation on this data to process it into information, in this context our indexer is dealing with stateful data.
+In practice, we usually need to perform some aggregation on data to turn it into meaningful information.
+In that context, our indexer is dealing with stateful data.

-Side tangent: Stateless indexing can be handled incredibly fast by parallelization, such as indexers like Flair who achieve impressive speed with only RPC.
+Side tangent: Stateless indexing can be handled incredibly fast by parallelization, such as indexers like Flair that achieve impressive speed with only RPC.

 Note: We can periodically prune the entity history, retaining only the changes relevant to unfinalized blocks.

-When it comes to multichain indexing, we face additional complexities as we process events from multiple sources that interact and update the same entity state.
+When it comes to multichain indexing, we face additional complexity because we process events from multiple sources that interact and update the same entity state.
 When one chain undergoes a reorg, we need to roll back the state to a known correct point and reprocess any events from all chains that affected the state after the reorg on the affected chain.

 Conclusion

-In order to understand reorgs, let’s break down the fundamental concepts of a reorg and build up to our definition of a reorg.
+In order to understand reorgs, let's break down the fundamental concepts and build up to a definition.

 Fundamental concepts: